DAY 4: FROM VILLAHERMOSA TO PALENQUE

 THE ZAPATISTAS!

-The Zapatista Army of National Liberation (ELZN) is a militant political organization that has controlled most of the Mexican State of Chiapas for most of the last thirty years.
+The Zapatista Army of National Liberation (ELZN) is a militant political organization that has controlled much of the Mexican State of Chiapas for most of the last thirty years.
 They’re named after Emiliano Zapata, the commander of the Liberation Army of the South during the Mexican Revolution, and a great hero to the country’s poor.
 Their primary focus is on the rights and well being of the region’s downtrodden indigenous people, many of whom are of Mayan descent.

 A sign alongside the highway reads: